JohnCoene/javascript-for-r/_book/index.md

 Early reviewers also shared precious feedback that helped make the book dramatically better, thanks to [Maya Gans,](@mayacelium) [
 Felipe Mattioni Maturana,](@felipe_mattioni) and [Wei Su](@Wei_Su) for thoroughly going through every line of the book.

+Thanks to [Cody Davis](https://www.davisuko.com/) for the cover image of the book.